Equality, Diversity and Human Rights

 It is vital that stop and search policy and practice is effective and used legitimately to increase public confidence.
-West Mercia Police publishes full details of how it uses stop and search, including data on stop and search encounters across the county.
+West Mercia Police publishes full details of how it uses stop and search, including data on stop and search encounters across the force area.

 You can also find out more about how you can request to observe a stop and search take place or get details of any stop and search you may have personally experienced, as well as what to do if you have any concerns about the way in which a stop and search encounter took place.

 Independent Custody Visitors